 Image via Cheetah Experience on Facebook

 Built for speed, the cheetah is unmatched on land.
-At 70 mph, it can close distance before prey even reacts.
+Reaching up to 70 mph, it can close the distance before its prey even realizes it’s being hunted.

 large silverback gorilla stands upright in a zoo or wildlife enclosure, with one hand on its chest and mouth slightly open as if vocalizing.